HOW TO PLAN A SUCCESSFUL EXHIBITION

 You’ll need to pick friendly, reliable, and trustworthy team members, but also make sure they are highly knowledgeable about the product or service you are promoting.
 This is also a good time to rehearse your stand demonstrations or presentations.

-Most of this information should be provided in your exhibitor manual, provided by the organisers, but if your stand suppliers haven’t provided you with a project manager, then, to ensure a successful show, it is a good idea to liaise with the event organisers about how their on-site services can support your exhibiting needs.
+Most of this information should be in your exhibitor manual provided by the exhibition organisers.
+If your stand suppliers haven’t provided you with a project manager, then, to ensure a successful exhibition you will need to book these services yourself.

 As exhibitions or trade shows bring together people in your industry from far and wide to one location all at the same time, they are a great opportunity for you to arrange meetings with potential clients or business partners who will be attending the event.